collective/ECSpooler/backends/haskellio/README.txt

   Therefore the backend compares the output of a program with the output of a model solution for a set of test data.

-  The HaskellIO backend is derived from Haskell backend and should be used for testing I/O code in Haskell.
+  The HaskellIO backend is derived from the Haskell backend and should be used for testing I/O code in Haskell.

 Prerequisites